pragma-/pbot/doc/Admin.md

 - `ban <nick or hostmask> [channel [timeout]]`
 - `mute <nick or hostmask> [channel [timeout]]`

 If `timeout` is omitted, PBot will ban the user for 24 hours.
-Timeout can be specified as an relative time in English; for instance, `5 minutes`, `1 month and 2 weeks`, `next thursday`, `friday after next`, and so on.
+Timeout can be specified as an relative time in English; for instance, `5 minutes`, `1 month and 2 weeks`, `next thursday`, `friday after next`, `forever` and such.

 #### unban/unmute
 Unbans or unmutes a user.
 If the argument is a nick instead of a hostmask, it will find all bans that match any of that nick's hostmasks or NickServ accounts and unban them.